aws-samples/aws-mwaa-openlineage/README.md

 npx cdk deploy cdkdl-dev/foundation/storage
 ```

-1. create the vpc (or use the existing vpc)
+1. create the vpc
 1. create an s3 vpc endpoint for the vpc
-1. create an athena vpc endpoint for the vpc **
 1. create s3 bucket for scripts
 1. create s3 bucket for raw data
 1. create s3 bucket for processed data
-1. create s3 bucket for athena results
-1. create s3 bucket for logs
-1. create cloudtrail for s3 bucket logging
-1. deploy file from scripts directory into the raw bucket
+1. deploy data files from scripts directory into the raw bucket

 -----
 ## Marquez (open lineage)